Fabulous Non-Alcoholic Chocolate Martini – The Perfect Valentine Day’s Mocktail

 Choose the perfect martini glass

 The right glass will help create the perfect vibe.
 Think “Sex in the City.”
-But it also serves a purpose and contributes to your enjoyment of the taste, the aroma and the temperature, not to mention the elegance of that sexy stem in your fingers.
+But it also serves a purpose and contributes to your enjoyment of the taste, the aroma, and the temperature, not to mention the elegance of that sexy stem in your fingers.
 The design is meant to allow you to slowly sip while you enjoy the aroma of the contents.

 Chill the glasses

 Nobody wants a warm martini.
 So chill that puppy up, not that this drink will last long enough to get warm.
-Be sure to rinse your glasses first if they live on the top shelf like at my house.
+Remember to rinse your glasses first if they live on the top shelf like at my house.
 You can put them in the freezer wet and they’ll be ready in 15 minutes.
 If you lack space, no worries.
 The refrigerator will do the trick but start with a dry glass.

 How to make a perfect drizzle in your martini glass